 Page Speed: A measurement of how much time it takes for your entire web page content to be displayed in the browser window.
 The loading speed affects both your rank and user experience.
 Visitor bounce rate tends to be higher on slower web pages and it even affects the dwell time and engagement.

-Page Title: The name you give your web page, which is seen at the top your browser window.
+Page Title: The name you give your web page, which is seen at the top of your browser window.
 Page titles should contain keywords related to your business.
-Words at the beginning of your page title are more highly weighted than words at the end.
+Words at the beginning of your page title are often highly weighted over words at the end.

 PageRank: A number from 0-10, assigned by Google, indicating how good your overall SEO is.
 It is technically known as ‘Toolbar PageRank.’
 Note: PageRank relevancy is changing.

 Pageview: A request to load a page of a website.
 More plainly, it is each time a visitor loads a specific page.
 This is tracked by Google Analytics’ tracking code and if the visitor reloads the same page it will be counted as an additional page view.

 Pagination: A website owner can opt to split a page into multiple parts in a sequence, similar to pages in the book.
 This can be especially helpful on very large pages.
 The hallmarks of a paginated page are the rel=”next” and rel=”prev” tags, indicating where each page falls in the greater sequence.
 These tags help Google understand that the pages should have consolidated link properties and that searchers should be sent to the first page in the sequence.

 Paid Links: The process of purchasing backlinks that pass link equity.
 This includes any type of payment like exchanging products or services in exchange for links or giving free products to reviewers or influencers, not to mention some of the black hat techniques.
 It is a risky method that could earn you a penalty.

 Paid Search Engine Results: A Google feature where you pay for a position at the top or bottom of the SERP’s sponsored ad section by using Ads or Google shopping.